 Child poverty in London - key facts

-- 592,000 children living in London are below the poverty line, 37 per cent of all children in the capital.
-While poverty rates are higher for everyone in London than nationally, this gap is larger for children than for any other group.
+- While poverty rates are higher for everyone in London than nationally, this gap is larger for children than for any other group.

-- The boroughs with the highest rates of child poverty in London are (in alphabetical order):
+The boroughs with the highest rates of child poverty in London (after housing costs) are:

 What factors explain London’s high rates of child poverty?

 The London Child Poverty Commission’s report of 2008 concluded that:

 'The underlying causes of this entrenched child poverty are surprisingly simple – the employment rate among parents, in particular mothers, is much lower than elsewhere in the country, driven in part by a lack of part-time jobs and flexible childcare, as well as higher housing, childcare, and living costs.'

 53 per cent of women in London who have children are employed, compared to 65 per cent across the UK.

 However, there are high rates of poverty amongst households with someone in work, and children in these households now account for over half of all those in poverty.